New-Frontier-Craft/New-Frontier-Craft/README.md

 # New Frontier Craft #
 _Note, this documentation has been written for use with Windows.
-Later documentation will be added for using an NFC workspace on non-Windows operating systems._
+Later documentation will be added for using an NFC workspace on non-Windows operating systems.
+Also, the setup process will be more automated in future versions_

 ## Setup Part 1 - MCP Setup ##
 - MCP Download: http://www.mediafire.com/file/03d94f13c9ulj5a/mcp43.zip/file